About the Vibrant Denver Bond

 • City Council President

-Committee meetings will be open to the public to attend.
+Committee meetings were open to the public to attend.
 Learn more about the subcommittees.

 How the city issues GO Bond programs: Denver Voters to City and County of Denver to Investors and City Projects